- Substance Abuse and Mental Health Services Administration (SAMHSA)

 - U.S. Department of Health & Human Services (HHS)

 The purpose of ATTC Region 6 is to enhance competencies of substance use disorder counselors for delivery of evidence-based, culturally relevant addiction treatment services and thereby to promote recovery and improve the lives of individuals and families affected by alcohol and drug abuse.
 The target populations served through this ATTC are students preparing for an addictions counseling career, and practicing counselors in front-line substance use disorder treatment programs.
 The ATTC has a special focus on students from African American, Mexican American and American Indian cultural groups.
-In addition, priority emphases include Recovery Oriented Systems of Care, cultural competence, and organizational strategies for implementation of science-based services.
+In addition, priority emphases include recovery support,cultural competence, and organizational strategies for quality improvement and implementation of science-based services.